swannodette/baduk/_posts/2016-08-02-us-go-congress-day4.markdown

 the transition to the middlegame.
 Kevin (as well as some other dan level observers) were kind enough to walk us through a bunch of concepts explained in a simple way that I hadn't quite encountered before.
+The whole experience reminded me how much easier it is grasp concepts through conversation and face-to-face demonstration then it is to eek it out of a book and self-study.

-It was getting a bit late for me so I had to eventually excuse myself but I decided that I would definitely be coming back tomorrow for the hard core day.
-If anything my experience so far has show me just how much more I really need to learn as well as how much I really should be playing if I truly want to improve.
+It was getting a bit late for me so I had to eventually excuse myself but I decided that I would definitely be coming back tomorrow for the die hard day.
+If anything my experience so far has shown me that in order to improve I really need to play more games.